-(3) Although some federal programs do not have an offset against VA disability compensation, there are no such offsets involving (1) disability and (2) retirement from the same job and agency where the disability occurred.
+(4) Although some federal programs do not have an offset against VA disability compensation, there are no such offsets involving disability and retirement from the same job and agency where the disability occurred.

-(4) VA disability compensation is arguably authorized on much more liberal grounds than others, and a disability can be certified many years after a person leaves active military service.
-Accordingly, allowing concurrent receipt could lead to a windfall for people whose VA disability appears to have had a tenuous connection with their military service.
+(5) VA disability compensation is supposedly authorized much more liberally than military disability retired pay, and a VA disability can be certified many years after a person leaves active military service.
+Concurrent receipt could lead to a windfall for people whose VA disability might have had a tenuous connection with their military service.

-(5) Concurrent receipt was never promised to those asking for it.
+(6) Concurrent receipt was never promised to those asking for it.